rcamba/hiraganaMemorization/README.md

 Requirements
 ----------------
-wxPython available for Windows, Mac, or Linux: http://www.wxpython.org/download.php
+wxPython available for Windows, Mac, or Linux:
+http://www.wxpython.org/download.php

+Alternatively if you have pip: `pip install -r requirements.txt`

 Installation
 -------------
-None required.
-Just run launchHiraganaMemorization.py
+No installation required.
+Only needs wxPython to be installed then just run launchHiraganaMemorization.py

 Screenshots